qesdes/dot-emacs/README.md

-# dot-emacs
-# KYS .emacs - Test only
+# .emacs - Test with github and for fun

 This is my dot emacs repository with GitHub test.